autarch/blog.urth.org/content/posts/2009-04-20-moose-docs-grant-wrap-up.md

 type: post
 date: 2009-04-20T11:18:04+00:00
 url: /2009/04/20/moose-docs-grant-wrap-up/
-categories:
-  - Uncategorized

 ---
-The Moose docs grant is finished, so I&#8217;m going to review what exactly was accomplished, and how it differed from the original grant proposal.
-I&#8217;ll take each section of the original proposal one at a time.
+The Moose docs grant is finished, so I'm going to review what exactly was accomplished, and how it differed from the original grant proposal.
+I'll take each section of the original proposal one at a time.

 ## Write a set of Moose::Intro docs